Iune/melbourne/README.md

 `pip` will download and install the two libraries and voilà!
 You have installed all the prequisites for `Melbourne`.
 Now let's get to actually downloading the program and using it.

 ## Melbourne
 Download and extract the zip file containing `Melbourne` to a convenient location on your hard drive.
-I personally use the home folder of my user account (as that is easy to access from the command line) but it's really personal preference and doesn't really affect the usage of the program.
+I personally use the home folder of my user account (as that is easy to access from the command line) but it's really personal preference and does not affect the usage of the program.

 # Using `Melbourne`
 ## Quick Command Line Intro
 ### OSX and Linux
-To access the command line on OSX, we use an application called `Terminal` (as an aside, the "terminal" is a synonym for the command line).
+To access the command line on OSX, we use an application called `Terminal` (as an aside, the word "terminal" is a synonym for the command line).

 On Linux, the name for the terminal application is dependent on your distribution and desktop environment.
 Chances are, running a Linux distribution means that you probably already know the name of this program.

-OSX and Linux share a common ancestry, and as a result they largely use the same basic tools for navigating and using the command line, which is why I've lumped them together in this category.
+OSX and Linux share a common ancestry, and as a result they largely use the same basic tools and syntax for navigating and using the command line, which is why I've lumped them together in this guide.

-To list all the files and folders (also known as directories) in a directory, we use `ls`.
+To list all the files and folders (also known as directories) in a particular directory, we use `ls`.
+Here you can see the output when I type `ls` in my home directory.

 	$ ls
 	Desktop		Downloads	Movies		Pictures	Public
-	Documents	Library		Music		Programming	VirtualBox VMs
+	Documents	Library		Music

 To navigate into another folder (let's say I want to go to my `Desktop` folder, we use `cd`.